Loading Now

 Maintain a Balanced Diet

-• High-Fiber Diet: Focus on consuming plenty of vegetables, fruits, whole grains, and legumes to provide prebiotics for your gut bacteria.
+• High-Fiber Diet: Consume plenty of vegetables, fruits, whole grains, and legumes to provide prebiotics for your gut bacteria.

 • Limit Processed Foods: Reduce intake of processed and high-sugar foods that can disrupt gut balance.